codeignition/codeignition.github.io/_posts/2015-05-14-aws-spot-part2.md

 One important part in Autoscaling launch configuration is User data.
 It can be shell script or cloud-init scripts which will used to configure the instance when it boots for the first time.

-We have created a launch configuration which uses spot instance with instance related details and attributes as shown in the snapshot below.
+For the purposes of demonstration, we have created a launch configuration which uses spot instance with instance related details and attributes as shown in the snapshot below.

 <div class="row"><div class='col-md-8 col-md-offset-2'><img class="img-responsive" alt="launch_config" src="/assets/blogs/launch_config.png" style="margin: 20px 2px"></div></div>